byronrthomas/acc-garda/README.md

   - He has a background in a variety of financial and commercial SAAS development, as well as Cybersecurity
   - He has spent around a year developing tooling and researching Bug Bounties in the Solidity ecosystem

-## accGarda smart account features
+## AccGarda smart account features

 TODO

 ### ERC-20 token spend limiting

-accGarda protects ERC-20 tokens by detecting calls that could lead to the ERC-20 tokens owned by the account.
+AccGarda protects ERC-20 tokens by detecting calls that could lead to the ERC-20 tokens owned by the account.
 In order to do this, it has to use a fixed list of potential calls, which were chosen to cover all of OpenZepellin's ERC20 APIs.
 Specifically, the following are intercepted and checked against risk limits when called with the smart account as the `from` address:

 - `transfer(address recipient, uint256 amount)` - when sent by the smart account this transfers it's tokens to another account
 - `approve(address spender, uint256 amount)` - this approves another account to have access to some of the smart account's tokens
 - `increaseAllowance(address spender, uint256 addedValue)` - this increases the amount of the smart account's token that the spender address has access to
-  - NOTE: there is also a `decreaseAllowance` function, but accGarda doesn't currently handle subtracting from risk limits, so accGarda doesn't track risk limits accurately if this function is used.
-However, this limitation means accGarda is more restrictive than it should be, so it is safe, even if not as convenient as it should be
+  - NOTE: there is also a `decreaseAllowance` function, but AccGarda doesn't currently handle subtracting from risk limits, so AccGarda doesn't track risk limits accurately if this function is used.
+However, this limitation means AccGarda is more restrictive than it should be, so it is safe, even if not as convenient as it should be
 - `burn(uint256 amount)` - this burns the smart account's tokens

 The following methods would typically not be called with the smart account as the `from` address if an attacker was aiming